 - Maria Khayutina, “Controlling and Restricting or Curating and Competing: Bronze-Casting Facilities in the Wei River Valley”

-- Bin Cao, “The Xiaomintun Bronze Foundry-site in Anyang and the Origin of Bronzes from Daijiawan-Shigushan in Baoji”
+- Bin Cao, “The Xiaomintun Bronze Foundry-Site in Anyang and the Origin of Bronzes from Daijiawan-Shigushan in Baoji”

-- Ondřej Škrabal, “Bronze Inscription Making Management during the Shang and Zhou: Evidence of the Epigraphic Content and Form”
+- Ondřej Škrabal, “Bronze Inscription-Making Management during the Shang and Zhou: Evidence of the Epigraphic Content and Form”

 - Yitzchak Jaffe, Discussant

 The rise of complex over-regional political systems coincides in China with the spread of bronze-casting technology.
 Especially bronze vessels and bells are understood as symbols of political power and authority.
-The ability to curate and to control the production of bronze is thus regarded as a key factor of political organisation of the Shang and Zhou dynasties.
-Therefore, it is crucially important to understand how the bronze production itself was organized and how political elite interacted with craftsmen.
+The ability to curate and control the production of bronze is thus regarded as a key factor of the political organisation of the Shang and Zhou dynasties.
+Therefore, it is crucially important to understand how the bronze production itself was organized and how the political elite interacted with craftsmen.
 The accumulation of data about excavated bronzes, excavations of bronze-smelting and bronze-casting sites with associated residential and mortuary complexes, as well as archaeometallurgical investigations of the recent decades shed new light on and raise many new questions about Shang-Zhou craftsmanship.
-This panel brings together archeologists, epigraphers, and historians, including one invited discussant, to ponder on the following issues: 1) How the raising Zhou elite acquired Shang bronze-casting know-hows?
+This panel brings together archaeologists, epigraphers, and historians, including one invited discussant, to ponder on the following issues: 1) How the raising Zhou elite acquired Shang bronze-casting know-hows?
 2) Was Zhou bronze-casting centrally controlled or multiple facilities were concurrently in use?
 3) What the analysis of excavated bronze artefacts suggests about the degree of organisational complexity of bronze-casting?

 The panel intends to stimulate critical debates and to boost interdisciplinary cooperation within the field of Early China studies.